 Dopamine, the same neurotransmitter involved in all addictions, spikes every time we complete a small task, such as checking our email or Instagram account.
 That’s why these sorts of functions are sometimes referred to as a “neural addiction.”
 You are literally addicted to checking email and social media accounts.

-People who frequently use several media devices at one time have lower grey-matter density in the part of the brain responsible for emotional control and empathy.
-When researchers placed people in a room that contained both a television and computer to use for half an hour, the participants switched their eyes back and forth between the two devices about every fourteen seconds.
+People who frequently use several media devices at one time have a lower density of grey-matter in the part of the brain responsible for emotional control and empathy.
+When researchers placed people in a room that contained both a television and a computer to use for half an hour, the participants switched their eyes back and forth between the two devices about every fourteen seconds.
 Funny thing, though – they thought that they were only switching back and forth between the two devices about 15 times in half an hour.
 The reality was ten times as often as they believed.

 It’s not just your mental health that is adversely affected by all of this multitasking.
-Multitasking, or attempting to multitask, increases levels of cortisol (a steroid hormone known as the “stress hormone”) in the body.
+Multitasking, or attempting to multitask, increases cortisol levels (a steroid hormone is known as the “stress hormone”) in the body.
 Paired with epinephrine, cortisol is part of the infamous “fight or flight” response.
 These two hormones flood the body with glucose, inhibit insulin production, cause the arteries to narrow, increase hunger signals sent to the brain, negatively impacts the immune system, and increase blood pressure.
 There’s more, actually, but I think that’s enough to make my point.

 So, what can you do about this mess?
 Experts recommend:

 - Devoting your attention to one task for 20 minutes before switching to another job for 20 minutes, rather than trying to do both tasks simultaneously for 40 minutes (40% of which would be wasted).

 - Turning off notifications on your phones, computers, etc.